josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/shader_reference/fog_shader.md

 # Fog shaders

-Fog shaders are used to define how fog is added (or subtracted) from a scene in a given area.
+Fog shaders are used to define how fog is added to (or subtracted from) a scene in a given area.
 Fog shaders are always used together with [FogVolumes](https://docs.godotengine.org/en/stable/classes/class_fogvolume.html#class-fogvolume) and volumetric fog.
-Fog shaders only have one processing function, the fog() function.
+Fog shaders only have one processing function, the `fog()` function.

 The resolution of the fog shaders depends on the resolution of the volumetric fog froxel grid.
 Accordingly, the level of detail that a fog shader